 on the documents provided.
 Click the graphic to learn more or print these at your convenience.
 Let's Work Together!

-With my musical skills honed from playing an instrument in the school band from the fifth grade on, I was also enjoying the performance and theory of music, which I owe to my junior and high school music teacher, who always encouraged and inspired me to become a serious musician.
-The combination of my new love for recorded and live music and my interest in the school music program led to me to pursue a bachelor’s degree in music education.
+With my musical skills honed from playing an instrument in the school band from fifth grade on, I was also enjoying the performance and theory of music, which I owe to my junior and high school music teacher, who always encouraged and inspired me to become a serious musician.
+The combination of my new love for recorded and live music and interest in the school music program led to me to pursue a bachelor’s degree in music education.

-Returning home from college at the end of each school year, I found employment related to my love for rock and pop music.
-Applying with hopes for a summer job as an usher at an outdoor concert venue, I was instead hired as a security guard exclusively for the stage and backstage areas.
+Returning home from college at the end of each school year, I found employment related to my love for music.
+Applying with hopes for a summer job as an usher at an outdoor concert venue, I was instead hired as a security guard for the stage and backstage areas.
 Absolutely a dream job for three summers, just the right amount of time, as most major artists would come through to support a new album every few years.
 I always had direct interactions with all the artists, in addition to being a “fly on the wall” with the same musicians I followed for years listening to pop radio and my stereo.

 Upon graduating college, I began my search for my first teaching job.
 Unfortunately, in an extremely competitive field, I didn’t get the keys to my first classroom later that year.
 Realizing I wouldn’t be teaching in the fall, I submerged myself into the retail side of the music industry, first as a salesclerk, a secret shopper, and eventually manager for a major national record store chain.
 After a brief stint outside the music industry, I was hired by one of the five major music distributors.
 I worked in several capacities over the course of 13 years, gaining a wealth of experience in advertising, marketing, promotion, and sales.
 Once again, I found myself rubbing shoulders with the artists I grew up listening to, with much closer collaboration than at the concert venue.

 As the industry shifted from physical product to digital and streaming, it was time to recreate myself, adapting to a new business model.
-I took a leap of faith with work as a freelance educator, splitting my time between teaching General Music courses and choir at three private schools.
+I took a leap of faith with work as a freelance educator, splitting my time between teaching General Music courses and Choir at three private schools.
 I also applied for a position as a Music Director for a musical in my community, which led me to directing 50 shows in the world of musical theater.
 Through my interaction with adults and adolescents enrolled in these programs, I built a studio of private vocal and instrumental students that continues to grow.

 Today, I work for an entertainment organization that owns multiple concert venues, clubs, and restaurants.
 As with my past positions, I’ve had more opportunities to learn about more facets of the industry – relating to venue retail operations, booking, and developing performance opportunities for musicians in the community.